Hadith: Impact

 The hadith were used the form the basis of sharia (the religious law system forming part of the Islamic tradition), and fiqh (Islamic jurisprudence).
 The hadith are at the root of why there is no single fiqh system, but rather a collection of parallel systems within Islam.
-Some important elements, which are today taken to be a long-held part of Islamic practice and belief are not mentioned in the Quran, but are reported in hadiths.
+Some important elements, which are today taken to be a long-held part of Islamic practice and belief are not mentioned in the Quran, but are reported in hadith.
 The reports of Muhammad's (and sometimes his companions') behavior collected by hadith compilers include details of ritual religious practice such as the five salat (obligatory Islamic prayers) that are not found in the Quran, as well as everyday behavior such as table manners, dress, and posture.
 Hadith are also regarded by Muslims as important tools for understanding things mentioned in the Quran but not explained, a source for tafsir (commentaries written on the Quran).
-Therefore, Muslims usually maintain that hadiths are a necessary requirement for the true and proper practice of Islam, as it gives Muslims the nuanced details of Islamic practice and belief in areas where the Quran is silent.
+Therefore, Muslims usually maintain that hadith are a necessary requirement for the true and proper practice of Islam, as it gives Muslims the nuanced details of Islamic practice and belief in areas where the Quran is silent.
 Details of the prescribed movements and words of the prayer (known as rak'a) and how many times they are to be performed, are found in hadith.
-However, hadiths differ on these details and consequently salat is performed differently by different hadithist Islamic sects.
+However, hadith differ on these details and consequently salat is performed differently by different hadithist Islamic sects.
 (Note: Muslims have come to blows over differences in the proper ritual movement in salat prayer.
 In the 18th century, a man was "almost beaten to death" in the great mosque of Delhi for raising his hands during salat in the manner that revivalist preacher/scholar Shah Waliullah Dehlawi had advocated.
-The victim's assailants supported the doctrine of traditionalists of Hanafi fiqh which held that one's hands should be raised only once during the ritual prayer, while Waliullah held that madhhab schools of fiqh had ignored authentic hadith which made clear hands should be raised over ears multiple times during the praying of salat.)
+The victim's assailants supported the doctrine of traditionalists of Hanafi fiqh, which held that one's hands should be raised only once during the ritual prayer, while Waliullah held that madhhab schools of fiqh had ignored authentic hadith, which made clear hands should be raised over ears multiple times during the praying of salat.)